 Yes.
-Saint Joseph’s College is accredited by the New England Association of Schools & Colleges, Inc. a non-governmental, nationally recognized organization.
-Accreditation by the New England Association indicates that the college meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
+Saint Joseph’s College is accredited by the New England Commission of Higher Education (NECHE) a non-governmental, nationally recognized organization.
+Accreditation by the New England Commission indicates that the college meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
 An accredited school or college is one that has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

 The Nursing program is approved by the Maine State Board of Nursing Augusta, Maine.
 The baccalaureate degree program in nursing and master’s degree program in nursing at Saint Joseph’s College is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 The Long-Term Care Administration program is accredited by the National Association of Boards of Examiners of Long-Term Care Administrators.

 There is no specific due date for applications because we accept them year round.
 Most courses for the majority of degree programs start on the first day of every month, so the application can be completed anytime.
 In addition, for most programs, you can actually enroll in your first course at the same time you apply for admission.
 Although we accept applications year-round, certain programs only review applications quarterly.
 Please call admissions with any further questions.